 |Dave Palmer, P.E.

 Dave Palmer has a B.S. in materials engineering from the Illinois Institute of Technology and an M.S. in materials engineering from UW-Milwaukee.
-He works as principal materials engineer for Modine Manufacturing Company.
+He worked for Modine Manufacturing Co for several years and recently took a position with BRP-US Inc as supplier quality development engineer.
 Palmer is an experienced teacher and has worked for both producers and end-users of metal castings.

 Stainless Foundry & Engineering, Inc.

 Michael Porfilio is director of quality, foundry engineering and technical departments at Stainless Foundry & Engineering, Inc. (Milwaukee, Wisconsin).
 His specialties include metallurgical sciences, quality management and assurance, foundry operations, and third-party specification interpretation.
 Porfilio is responsible for maintaining the ISO 9001:2015, 2014/68/EU Pressure Equipment Directive, ISO 17025, Nuclear, NAVSEA and other compliance programs in the foundry and machine shop